petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/products/defining-skus-as-option-values-using-a-collection-provider.md

 1. Open the *Global Menu* (![Applications Menu icon](../../../images/icon-applications-menu.png)) and navigate to *Commerce* &rarr; *Products*.

-1. Find and select the product to which you want to add a category as a collection provider.
+1. Find and select the product where you want to add a category as a collection provider.

 1. Click on the *Options* tab.